 Here you can find the best and most useful code snippets for your WordPress website.
 I use this collection myself on BloggerPilot.

 These small functions add helpful features to your blog, or disable unwanted WordPress features.
 Compared to plugins, code snippets put less load on your installation.
-To manage my codes I use the plugin Code Snippets Pro.
+To manage my codes I use the plugin WPCodeBox and Code Snippets Pro.

 In these blog posts, we’ll cover what WordPress code snippets are, how they can help you, and how you can use them on your site.
 We’ll also share some popular code snippets that can be used to disable comments, add a custom login logo, and create your own 404 error page.